cseid2001/ssh-honeypot-project/README.md

 `/usr/bin/qmuxd, /var/qmux_connect_socket, /etc/config/simman `

-What it is: qmuxd is a daemon used in Qualcomm-based modems for managing communication between the OS and the cellular modem (via QMI). simman likely refers to SIM management tools on embedded Linux systems or routers.
+What it is: qmuxd is a daemon used in Qualcomm-based modems for managing communication between the OS and the cellular modem (via QMI).
+Simman likely refers to SIM management tools on embedded Linux systems or routers.
 Why a malicious user may use it: This command is part of a targeted script that checks if your system:
 - Has a SIM card or LTE modem.
 - Is running an SMS gateway or cellular router setup.